Interested in visiting Iceland in May? Or trying to find a fantastic destination for your upcoming May vacation? Look no further!

 Yes!
 Actually, May is an excellent month to visit Iceland.
 And we’ve got all the reasons you might need to book your Icelandic getaway in late spring or early summer.

-Top 10 reasons to visit Iceland in May:
+Here are the top 10 reasons to visit Iceland in May:

-- Beginning of camping season
+- Start of the camping season across Iceland

-- Beginning of hiking season
+- Early hiking season in lower-elevation areas

 Not convinced yet?
 Continue reading to find out what you could get up to and all the amazing places you could visit.

-- Related: Iceland in Spring – Your Guide.
+- Related: Iceland in Spring: Your Guide.

 Best things to do in Iceland in May